4nkh/word_mix/README.md

 # WORD_MIX

-PLEASE WATCH WORD_MIX-0.0.7 FOR THE EXAMEN
+PLEASE WATCH WORD_MIX-0.0.7 FOR THE TEST (see details in NOTES...)

-I'm tunning the program because
-I have notice an unexpected amount of download :D

 combine 2 small word to get a word of (N) characters ->